AnyCoffeeMilk/texas_holdem/README.md

 New Icon.
 New Homepage (including navigation of game page).
 More button click response.
-Add Action bar in game page.
+Added Action bar in game page.

 ### Day 6
 More icon implement (using React component to import SVGs) Game page button style update, lock while not in turn function update.
-Add profile edit server action and profile edit page (/home/profile).
+Added profile edit server action and profile edit page (/home/profile).
-Add profile data read for Game page.
+Added profile data read for Game page.
-Add Shop page (/home/profile), for bank currency loaning (test play).
+Added Shop page (/home/profile), for bank currency loaning (test play).
-Add Settings page (/home/settings), no function, just a demo.
+Added Settings page (/home/settings), no function, just a demo.

+### Day 7
+Changed the layout of Game page (the header part in playerArea).
+Added SCSS/SASS CSS preprocessor (also updated all related css and jsx file).
+Added mobile and tablet viewport layout to all pages.

 ## Getting Started